System of a Down: Mezmerize, Hypnotize, band hiatus and side projects (2004–2008)

 A biography of the band entitled System of a Down: Right Here in Hollywood, written by Ben Myers, was published in May 2006, later being published in the U.S. in 2007 through The Disinformation Company.
 Additionally in 2006, concert footage and interviews with the band concerning the importance of helping create awareness and recognition of the Armenian genocide were featured in the film Screamers, directed by Carla Garapedian.
 An interview with Tankian's grandfather, a survivor of the genocide, was also included in the film as well as Tankian's and Dolmayan's meeting with then-Speaker of the House Dennis Hastert during which the two musicians campaigned for the United States government's official recognition of the genocide.
 Footage of Tankian and Dolmayan marching with protesters outside the Turkish embassy in Washington, D.C., was also used in Screamers.

 In May 2006, the band announced they were going on hiatus.
 Malakian confirmed the break would probably last a few years, which Odadjian specified as a minimum of three years in an interview with Guitar magazine.
 He told MTV, "We're not breaking up.
 If that was the case, we wouldn't be doing this Ozzfest.
 We're going to take a very long break after Ozzfest and do our own things.
 We've done System for over ten years, and I think it's healthy to take some rest."
 System of a Down's final performance before their separation took place on August 13, 2006, in West Palm Beach, Florida.
 "Tonight will be the last show we play for a long time together," Malakian told the crowd during Sunday's last performance.
 "We'll be back.
 We just don't know when."

 The band members continued with their own projects; Malakian formed a band called Scars on Broadway, which was joined by Dolmayan.
 After one self-titled album, the project became dormant and Dolmayan left the band.
-However, the band released their long-awaited sophomore album in 2018, titled Dictator, under the name "Daron Malakian and Scars on Broadway".
+It released the long-awaited sophomore album in 2018, titled Dictator, under the name "Daron Malakian and Scars on Broadway".
 Dolmayan, alongside working with Scars on Broadway, formed his own band, Indicator.
-Dolmayan has also opened Torpedo Comics, an online comic book store.
+Dolmayan has also opened Torpedo Comics, an online comic bookstore.
 Odadjian pursued his project with RZA of Wu-Tang Clan, a hip-hop group named AcHoZeN, worked on his urSESSION website/record label and performed as a member of funk legend George Clinton's backing band.
 Meanwhile, Tankian opted for a solo career and released his debut solo album Elect the Dead in the autumn of 2007.
 He has continued releasing solo albums, recording them almost entirely by himself even after System of a Down had begun to reunite for tours.